 Though incredibly small, Lago delle Baste is nonetheless a worthy hiking destination, because of its impressive location at the foot of Monte Mondeval.
 Encircled by marshy grasslands, this tiny lake forms the picture-perfect foreground for both Monte Pelmo and Lastoni di Formin.

-You can hike to Lago delle Baste from Passo Giau in 1:15 hrs.
+You can hike to Lago delle Baste from Passo Giau in 1 hour and 15 minutes.

 Lago delle Baste Hiking Guide